 Overview

-As we stand on Pukeahu, a sacred landmark for Wellington mana whenua Te Āti Awa, and with Te Rau Karamu Marae at the heart of our campus, we are expanding our Māori and Pacific creative practice.
+We are part of Wellington’s dynamic cultural scene, which includes galleries, museums and artist-run spaces.
+We stand on Pukeahu, a sacred landmark for Wellington mana whenua Te Āti Awa.
+With Te Rau Karamu Marae at the heart of our campus, we are expanding our Māori and Pacific creative practice.

 Te Tiriti o Waitangi at Massey